 The 10.25” display placed behind the steering wheel is plenty bright and can be customised to a certain degree.
 You can also flick through the different screens in order to set your preferred design – a map view is present, although doesn’t integrate Google Maps via Android Auto.
 Two LED strips on either side of the display also give you a visual representation of the remaining charge and fuel.

-Should you opt for the £700 Heads Up Display, you’ll be able to view your speed, the road limit and the safety systems that are being utilised, such as adaptive cruise control and lane assist.
+Should you opt for the £700 Head-Up Display (HUD), you’ll be able to view your speed, the road limit and the safety systems that are being utilised, such as adaptive cruise control and lane assist.
 In our opinion, it’s a great addition and also is fully integrated within the vehicle’s dashboard, which unlike the VW Passat Estate GTE, doesn’t rely on an electric mechanism that props up every time you turn on the vehicle.